GIScience/ohsome-bing-imagery-stats/README.md

 ![](monthly_map_edits.png)

-* As of 2025 Bing Aerial Imagery is used for about 20% of all edits in OSM
+* As of 2025 Bing Aerial Imagery is used for about 20% of all edits in OSM.
-* The share of edits that use Bing Imagery has increased since beginning of 2023
+* The share of edits that use Bing Imagery has increased since beginning of 2023.
 * Particular high usage was observed in 2024 reaching more than 35%.
 * In absolute numbers, more than 10 million map edits are supported by Bing Imagery every month.